open-telemetry/opentelemetry-specification/specification/metrics/api.md

 - count the number of bytes received
 - count the number of accounts created
 - count the number of checkpoints run
-- count a number of 5xx errors.
+- count the number of 5xx errors.

 These example instruments would be useful for monitoring the rate of any of these quantities.
 In these situations, it is usually more